syrkis/miiii/paper/main.typ

 Transformers combine self-attention (a communication mechanism) with feed-forward layers (a computation mechanism).
 The original transformer-block @vaswani2017 used extensive regularization—layer norm @ba2016,
-dropout, weight decay, residual connections, are all integral components of the original architecture, though recent years have seen simplifications yielding similar performance @he2023, @hosseini2024.
+dropout, weight decay, and residual connections are all integral components of the original architecture, though recent years have seen simplifications yielding similar performance @he2023, @hosseini2024.

 Input tokens are embedded into a $d$-dimensional space using learned token and positional embeddings: